LaxarJS/ax-slider-control/README.md

 # AxSliderControl

-> An AngularJS directive wrapper for the jQuery UI slider, for use in LaxarJS widgets
+> Wraps the jQuery UI slider component as an AngularJS directive, for LaxarJS widgets.

 ## Installation